-Breaking new ground in Renton, the Renton School District’s newest elementary school will feature an efficient mass timber system.
-In a collaborative effort between the design team, the district, and the jurisdiction, Renton School District will be among the first school districts to implement this environmentally conscious method of building.
-Classroom wings will feature cross-laminated timber (CLT) panels supported by glulam beams and columns, providing a rich and warm learning environment.
+Breaking new ground in Renton, the Renton School District’s newest elementary school features an efficient mass timber system.
+In a collaborative effort between the design team, the district, and the jurisdiction, Renton School District is among the first school districts to implement this environmentally conscious method of building.
+Classroom wings feature cross-laminated timber (CLT) panels supported by glulam beams and columns, providing a rich and warm learning environment.

 Not only does mass timber align with the district’s desire to encourage sustainable construction strategies, but the benefits to students’ well-being is becoming increasingly apparent.
 Learning environments utilizing natural daylight, views of nature, and exposed wood have been proven to decrease stress levels and improve performance and productivity.

-Built to accommodate growth and over-enrollment at their nearby existing elementary schools, the school will consist of 32 classrooms, associated administration, and instructional support spaces on an 11.17 acre site.
-The new campus will serve up to 600 students in kindergarten through 5th grade, in approximately 77,000 square feet.
+Built to accommodate growth and over-enrollment at their nearby existing elementary schools, the school consists of 32 classrooms, associated administration, and instructional support spaces on an 11.17 acre site.
+The new campus serves up to 600 students in kindergarten through 5th grade, in approximately 77,000 square feet.

-The new elementary school will place a high importance on providing a flexible and adaptable facility that is resilient to changing curriculum and population needs.
-This flexibility will permeate the design in order to provide the district with a facility that is resilient to curriculum and technology advancement, in addition to student population fluctuations.
-The school is scheduled to welcome students in the fall of 2023.
+Hilltop Heritage Elementary places a high importance on providing a flexible and adaptable facility that is resilient to changing curriculum and population needs.
+This flexibility permeates the design in order to provide the district with a facility that is resilient to curriculum and technology advancement, in addition to student population fluctuations.
+The school welcomed students and opened in the fall of 2023.